 "And this is down to professional interest?" asked Angie.

 "Yes," replied Beth.

-"Because bonobos live in harmony, they're far less aggressive than chimps."
+"Because bonobos live in harmony, and chimps don't.
+They're far less aggressive than chimps."

-"That's true," answered Rick.
-"We need to be in there while it's still rainy season.
-It gets more dangerous when the rains stop."
+"True," said Rick.
+"We need to be there while it's still raining.
+It gets more dangerous in the dry season."